 We’re currently hearing a lot about the likelihood of a V-shaped recession and recovery sequence, though more so from elected officials than economists at this point.

 In this instance, after a dramatic decline in growth, GDP quickly bottoms out and is followed by a similarly swift recovery within a short time.
 (We should keep in mind that generally, an average recession can last up to 13+ months.)
 This V-shaped scenario is an optimistic one, although only slightly possible, given the extraordinary “supply-shock” conditions leading to this large-scale, waterfall-like global distress.
 My research to date suggests it may also be an improbable one at the moment, given the many factors and variables involved.
 This model presumes that the global economy will rebuild itself quickly once COVID-19’s spread is contained and the means and mechanics of exchange, as well as business activity, return to normal.

-From what I have seen thus far, relatively few economists believe this scenario is likely because it underestimates the massive economic impact the pandemic already has caused, as well as the potential impact of a number of foreseeable or wildcard incidents, such as another calamitous hurricane season in the fall, earthquakes or vast forest fires in the west, wars, terrorist attacks, etc. But more unpredictable still, is human behavior.
-We know that humans don’t always behave rationally, often leading to judgment errors, biases and preconceptions that can prevent sensible decision making.
+From what I have seen thus far, relatively few economists believe this scenario is likely because it underestimates the massive economic impact the pandemic already has caused, as well as the potential impact of a number of foreseeable or wildcard incidents, such as another calamitous hurricane season in the autumn, earthquakes or vast forest fires in the west, wars, terrorist attacks, etc. But more unpredictable still, is human behaviour.
+We know that humans don’t always behave rationally, often leading to judgement errors, biases and preconceptions that can prevent sensible decision making.
 Therefore, a second COVID-19 wave, or rebound, is probable should we miscalculate the business activity timing and eradication of the disease.

 U-shaped recessions take longer to reach a nadir and then linger there before a slower recovery takes hold.